DavidOP1/ShellAdvanced/README.md

  If the last command was !! , and you type !! again it will print an error that the command !! doesn't exist.

+ 8.Control C task:

+ After you press type C , the required string will be printed but you need to press ENTER afterwards to continue using the shell.

 10.Adding variables task:

  If you add the variable $person = David , and then you type again : $person = Tal , it will interptate the string : $David = Tal , so it will print and error ,